paveg/dotfiles/zdotdir/README.md

 7. /etc/zlogin
 8. $ZDOTDIR/.zlogin

-Definitely you need to add a custimized configuration file depending on the machine purpose.
+You need to add a customized configuration file depending on the machine's purpose.